b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 ..  topic:: Description

-	This label attribute is used to
+	This label attribute is used to create a 2 states button.

-..  note:: Not yet tested
+..  code-block:: python

     ui.Button({ 'ID': 'ok_btn',  'Checkable': True })